-Punctoplasty: This is an in office procedure done under local anesthesia where the small openings of the tear drain (puncta), are dilated with a small instrument, and snipped open with very fine specialized instruments.
-Minimal swelling may be encountered afterwards, but normal activity can be resumed almost immediately.
+Punctoplasty: This is an in-office procedure performed under local anesthesia where the small openings of the tear drain (puncta), are dilated with a small instrument, and snipped open with very fine specialized equipment.
+Afterward, a patient may experience minimal swelling, but normal activity can be resumed almost immediately.

-Probe and Tube: This is a procedure performed in the operating room under general anesthesia, and takes about 15 minutes.
+Probe and Tube: This is a roughly 15 minute procedure performed in the operating room under general anesthesia.
 The procedure involves inserting a small, flexible, temporary tube into the tear duct.
 The tube functions to dilate any narrowed area along the drainage system.
-The tube stays in place for approximately 3 months, and is painlessly removed in the office.
-While the tube is in place, tearing is still expected, but should improve upon removal of the tube.
-There is no incision or stitches, and as such recovery is fairly simple, and normal activity is resumed the following day.
-It is useful in cases of partial tear duct obstructions.
+The tube stays in place for approximately 3 months and is painlessly removed in the office.
+While the tube is in place, tearing is still expected but should improve upon removal of the tube.
+No incision or stitches are required and recovery is fairly simple.
+Normal activity is resumed the following day.
+The procedure proves useful in cases of partial tear duct obstructions.

-Dacryocystorhinostomy (DCR): This is a slightly more involved procedure done in the operating room under general anesthesia which takes about 1 hour to perform.
+Dacryocystorhinostomy (DCR): This is a slightly more involved procedure done in the operating room under general anesthesia, taking about 1 hour to perform.
 An approximately 1 inch external incision is created in the area in between the eye and nose.
-The tear sac is identified and opened directly into the nose, through a small passage through the nasal bone.
-This effectively bypasses blockages of the nasolacrimal duct.
+The tear sac is identified and opened directly into the nose, through a small passage via the nasal bone.
+This opening effectively bypasses blockages of the nasolacrimal duct.
 A temporary tube is placed to keep the passage open.
-External stitches are removed in 1 week, and patient may expect a very thin scar that in most cases is not evident after several months.
-This surgery is useful for complete tear duct blockages that result in severe tearing and often times, recurrent infections.
+Our specialists will remove the external stitches in 1 week, and patients may expect a very thin scar that, in most cases, fades after several months.
+This surgery is useful for complete tear duct blockages that result in severe tearing and, oftentimes, recurrent infections.

-Conjunctivodacryocystorhinostomy (CDCR): This is a variation of the DCR described above.
+Conjunctivodacryocystorhinostomy (CDCR): This is a variation of the DCR procedure described above.
 It involves placing a pyrex glass tube (Jones tube) into the corner of the eye socket that empties directly into the nose.
-It is typically used in patients who had a previous DCR procedure that either didn’t resolve the blockage, or over time has closed up again.
+CDCR is typically used in patients who had a previous DCR procedure that either didn’t resolve the blockage or has closed up again over time.

-After a thorough evaluation with one of our oculoplastic specialists, an appropriate treatment plan can be initiated.
+After a thorough evaluation with one of our oculoplastic specialists, our team can initiate an appropriate treatment plan.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.